ISLAMABAD: Government and protestors have reached an agreement and the demonstrators have decided to end the protests.

 The Prime Minister Imran Khan, who is in China currently on a visit, has strongly condemned the death of Maulana Sami ul Haq.
 He has ordered a steady investigation of the incident and stated that the culprits must be brought to justice.

-Chief of the Army Staff General Qamar Javed Bajwa has also condemned the assassination of Maulana Sami ul Haq and has expressed grieve to the family.
+Chief of the Army Staff General Qamar Javed Bajwa has also condemned the assassination of Maulana Sami ul Haq and has expressed grief to the family.

 A lot of other leaders and politicians have expressed condolences on the death of the religious leader.